sanduhrs/drupal-email_verify/README.txt

 ones.

 WORDS OF CAUTION:
-* This module is a work in progress, it is currently beta quality.
+* This module is a work in progress.
+It is currently beta quality because it has not been extensively tested.
 Therefore, decide whether you want to rely on it yet.
-* It has only been tested on Drupal 4.5.
+* It has only been tested on Drupal 4.5, although according to the Drupal documentation nothing has changed in 4.6 to stop it from working.
+Reports about version compatibility are welcome.
 * Please send feedback to the author, both praise and constructive criticism, even patches!
 * If the module does not make the right decision about a certain